Parkmont 1920: A Playful Reimagining of a Century-Old Chalet

 Dining Room: Highlighting the Old

-The original molding and millwork of the dining room immediately drew us in, and we wanted to make sure they stayed the star.
+The original molding and millwork of the dining room immediately drew us in, and we wanted to make sure it was featured in the design.
 To highlight these details and add depth, we wrapped the walls and ceiling in a textured grass cloth wallpaper.
 With that backdrop in place, the chandelier, dining table, and custom curtain panels came to life.
-The artwork—thoughtfully curated with the help of Seattle Art Source—completes the space, striking a balance that feels both playful and refined.

 We also widened the entrance to the kitchen, creating a better connection between the spaces, but stopped short of a fully open floor plan so each room could maintain its own character.